 Billy: I like it.
-I like it.
-I agree.
 I agree.
 Okay, Stuart, if, if people want to reach out to you and continue the conversation, what’s the best way for them to contact you?

-Stewart: Just search for Mr. SAAS on Google and you’ll find me.
+Stewart: Just search for Mr. SAAS product on Google and you’ll find me.

 Billy: Okay.
 Okay, man, thank you so much, and we’ll chat later.